SciML/Catalyst.jl/docs/src/tutorials/dsl.md

 ## Variable reaction rates
-Reaction rates do not need to be a single parameter or a number, but can also be expressions depending on time or the current concentration of other species (when, for example, one species can activate the production of another).
+Reaction rates do not need to be a single parameter or a number, but can also be expressions depending on time or the current amount of other species (when, for example, one species can activate the production of another).
 For instance, this is a valid notation:
 ```@example tut2
 rn = @reaction_network begin
   1.0, X --> ∅